ConStruM: A Structure-Guided LLM Framework for Context-Aware Schema Matching: Method Overview

 \textbf{Context must be selected and organized under a prompt budget.} Because the context pack must fit in a bounded prompt, the intermediate data structures should support hierarchical, coarse-to-fine scope instantiation: broad schema context can be summarized compactly, and finer detail can be allocated only where it is most diagnostic for the decision.

 \textbf{Confusable alternatives require contrast.} When alternatives are close, similarity-based reasoning becomes intrinsically underdetermined unless the decision is framed as an explicit comparison that exposes the axes of difference.
-This applies both within \(C_0\) and around \(s\), whose intended meaning may only be recoverable by contrast with a sibling or near-duplicate.
+This applies both within \(C_0\) and around \(s\), whose intended meaning may only be recoverable by contrast with closely related alternatives, including near-duplicates in some schemas.
 The intermediate data structures should therefore surface \emph{sets} of confusable alternatives around \(s\) and within \(C_0\), and provide compact contrast cues so the decision-time prompt can place close options side-by-side.